 Should you buy them?

-The fact these things are already sold out or are on backorder weaves a strong narrative.
+The fact these things are still impossible to get weaves a strong narrative.
 Considering this is the first toe Apple has dipped in the over-ear headphones pool, I’m left wondering how much of this is is about status.

 Apple has always been brilliant at convincing regular people to spend thousands of dollars on phones that are beyond their means.
-My fear is that this was a precursor for $900 headphones seeming reasonable.
+My fear is that this is a precursor for $900 headphones seeming reasonable for the average customer.